sluukkonen/possu/README.md

 - A Promise-based API, which aims to reduce common boilerplate
 - Write raw SQL queries with tagged template strings
-- Transaction and savepoint handling
+- Transaction and savepoint handling, including retrying in case of serialization failures and deadlocks.
 - First-class TypeScript support
 - Not a framework.
 We let [node-postgres](https://node-postgres.com) handle the nitty-gritty bits like connection pooling, so you can integrate Possu easily to